wagtail/sphinx-wagtail-theme/docs/customizing.rst

      <a href="http://example.com">Here's the link</a>
    </p>

-Read more about `Sidebars in Sphinx <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_sidebars>`_
+Read more about `customizing the sidebar in Sphinx <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_sidebars>`_